yowainwright/developer-ci-benefits/docs/07-unit-testing.md

 # Unit Tests

 Unit Tests test small blocks (units) of code to ensure that what is expected is the result of the tested small block of code.
-Unit tests provide a lot of help with CI.
+Unit Tests provide a lot of help with CI.
 They define code quality and provide developers with feedback without having to push/merge/host code.

 ----

-> Unit tests are in the [Testing Code](what-is-ci.md) category of CI.
+> Unit tests are in the [Testing Code](02-what-is-ci.md) category of CI.

 ----